 At the end of last year, we introduced the story of Alfred Dougan Chater, a soldier of the London Regiment.
-Our first post featured the heartfelt letter that Alfred wrote to his sweetheart, Joyce, shortly before departing for France.
-We then posted a letter that Alfred wrote to his mother on Christmas Day 1914, where he vividly describes the famous Truce between British and German soldiers.
+Our first post featured the heartfelt letter that Dougan wrote to his sweetheart, Joyce, shortly before departing for France.
+We then posted a letter that Dougan wrote to his mother on Christmas Day 1914, where he vividly describes the famous Truce between British and German soldiers.

 Here, we pick up his story in 1915.

 - Injured on his birthday